shivanshanand/E-commerce-Follow-Along/README.md

 1. created login endpoint accepting user credential like name and password
 2. used bcrypt to hash password and finally comparing the credentials with databse and logging user

+## Milestone 8: Further

+In the second milestone, we covered the following key aspects of the project:

+1. Created a card component to display all products with image,name and price